-1.1 On 23 January 2007, Qantas applied for an allocation of 909 seats per week of capacity on the Malaysia route to permit Jetstar, a wholly-owned subsidiary of Qantas, to operate services on the Malaysia route.
-Jetstar plans to operate three services per week between Sydney and Kuala Lumpur from September 2007.
-The services would be operated using A330-200 aircraft with 303 seats in a two-class configuration.
-Qantas proposes to code share on Jetstar's services.

-1.2 The Commission published a notice on 29 January 2007, inviting applications from interested parties for capacity on the route.
-No applications were received.

-1.3 All material supplied by the applicant is filed on the Register of Public Documents.
+- 1.1 On 6 June 2008, Qantas applied for an allocation of two frequencies per week of capacity on the Vietnam route to enable Jetstar, a wholly-owned subsidiary of Qantas, to operate additional services on the Vietnam route.
+From 1 September 2008, Jetstar plans to operate five A320 one-class services per week on a Sydney Darwin Ho Chi Minh City routing.
+These services would replace Jetstar's existing three times per week A330-200 two-class flights between Sydney and Ho Chi Minh City.
+Qantas proposes to code share on Jetstar's new services, as it currently does on the existing flights.
+Qantas sought a five year determination and indicated that the capacity would be fully utilised by 30 September 2008. - 1.2 The Commission published a notice on 11 June 2008, inviting other applications for the capacity.
+No other applications were received. - 1.3 All material supplied by the applicant is filed on the Register of Public Documents.